 Sometimes only one person, or a few people, are permitted to access a resource at any one time.
 Read any error message: if this is the case it should be made clear and you can try again later.

-If you encounter any problems with off-campus access to Library resources, please notify your subject librarian or tell us using this form.
+If you encounter any problems with off-campus access to Library resources, please notify us using this form.

 Please give as many details as you can, including the author/title of the resource, the web address and any error messages.